butterymoney/book/molten/README.md

 ### **Corruption** Problems

 **Opportunism**.
-Where a single stake holder or a group of stakeholders is rewarded for acting in their own self interest while punishing all other stakeholders and/or producing outcomes that do not align with the DAO’s objectives.
+Where a single stakeholder or group of stakeholders is rewarded for acting in their own self interest while punishing all other stakeholders and/or producing outcomes that do not align with the DAO’s objectives.

 - **Example:** Proposing or voting for salary increases or against salary cuts during a budget-cutting exercise.
     - TODO: Add real-world example